-Rather than a two-sided gable, a roof dormer has sloped roof sheathing and roofing material on all three sides.
+Rather than a two-sided gable, a roof dormer has sloped roof sheathing and roofing materials on all three sides.
 The point at which the three sloping sides join is over the center of the dormer rather than at its front, as with a gable dormer.
 Hipped dormers maintain consistency with hipped roofs and add visual contrast to gable roofs.

-- Use notes: Like gable dormers, some are for show and light while larger dormers are designed with adding space in mind too.
+- Use notes: Like gable dormers, some are for show and light while larger dormers are designed with adding space in mind, too.

 - Cost notes: Hip dormers have more roofing and less siding, so again, material costs for each will play a role in total cost.